 Even if you run a business people love, difficult customers are a fact of life.
 They may be a small percentage of your community, but in the moment, they can feel impossible to handle.

 When you work in customer service, figuring out how to deal with difficult customers is part of the job — but it can also be the hardest part of the job.
 As humans, we’re hardwired to care about others.
 That’s what customer service is about, right?

 To do the job well, you need to balance this innate caring with strategies and skills that help you diffuse rude customers in the moment.

-Sometimes, it’s clear that, and there’s a way to tackle that, too.
+Sometimes, it’s clear that a customer’s woes have nothing to do with the issue at hand, and there’s a way to tackle that, too.

 9 tips for dealing with difficult customers